amirali1690/hello-world/README.md

 # hello-world
 Let's Begin!
-I am gonna be a master of Git
+I am gonna be a master of Github and Django